copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used with a sniper rifle or shotgun.

 ## Survival Instinct
-+20 Defense and +20 Crit while not at full health.
++20 defense and +20 crit while not at full health.

 ## Sustain
 Once per mission, when you take lethal damage, you will instead survive with 1 HP and enter Stasis until the start of your turn.
 * Entering Stasis will not remove damaging status effects, like poison, burning, or acid burning.

 ## Tactical Sense
-+3 Defense per enemy you see, up to +15.
++3 defense per enemy you see, up to +15.
 * Units visible at squadsight ranges do not confer bonus.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.